 I hope you will visit this page once per half term, as examples of ‘good’ writing will be uploaded for you to read and enjoy.
 The aim is to include writing from every year group.
 It should be evident how your children progress in the many complex areas of writing: from using the cursive script to joining neatly; from writing in simple sentences to using more complex sentence structures; from using basic language to including well-chosen and appropriate language; from writing a single sentence to writing in paragraphs that are cohesive and hopefully throughout you will gain a sense of the way their creativity is being nurtured and encouraged.

-Thank you so much to all the children and parents who have already made purchases from the Book Fair – the school will earn commission and this will be put towards books for the ‘Outside Reading Boxes’.
+Thank you so much to all the children and parents who made purchases from the Book Fair – the school has earned commission and this will be put towards books for the ‘Outside Reading Boxes’.

 AUTUMN 1 WRITING